What to Expect When Getting Medicinal Cannabis

 Table 1: Reason for Using Medical Cannabis

-Terra Health Network: Is a network of Physicians, Nurse Practitioners, Pharmacists, and Patient Educators that help patients navigate medical cannabis.
+Solace Health Network: Is a network of Physicians, Nurse Practitioners, Pharmacists, and Patient Educators that help patients navigate medical cannabis.
 We have physical clinic locations and also offer telemedicine consultation services where patients can see a Health Care Practitioner from the convenience of their home.
 Our educators assist patients with education on the use of medical cannabis.
 There are no fees for patients for all of our services.

 HelloMD.
 (2016).
 Medical Marijuana Patient Survey Results.